Conditionality And Emptiness

 There is just change.

-Within this flux of change,
+Now within this flux of change,

-This doesn't mean that we're not hugely rich,
+This doesn't mean that We're not hugely rich,

 Deep,

-Complex events unfolding in the matrix of conditions.
+Hugely rich and deep complex events unfolding in the matrix of conditions.

 Of course we are.